pulsar-mcp

 Features

-• HTTP bridge server running inside Pulsar for direct editor API access
+• HTTP bridge: Server running inside Pulsar for direct API access.

-• Standalone MCP server script for Claude CLI integration
+• Standalone server: MCP server script for Claude CLI integration.

-• Built-in editor tools (get/set editor content, open/save files, manage selections)
+• Editor tools: Get/set content, open/save files, manage selections.

-• Extensible: other packages can register additional tools via the mcp-tools service
+• Extensible: Other packages can register tools via mcp-tools service.

 Installation